barbaracalderon/dou-rest-api/README.md

 - Accessibility through a Web Restful API
 - Documentation using the Swagger framework
 - Querying the database for data analysis
-- Search functionality based on temporal criteria, category, type of matter, number of "article," and subscribers to articles.
+- Search functionality based on temporal criteria, category, type of matter, number of "article," and signers.

 ## Information and Contact